cemvarol/AZ-400-PuppetLab/00-PuppetLab.md

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-PuppetLab/master/16-browse6.png)

 5. Goto the  **Nodes**  tab in the Puppet Configuration Management Console.
 It may take a few minutes to configure the Node / partsmrp VM, before it is visible in the Puppet Configuration Management Console.
-When the Node is ready, you should see 2 Nodes.
+When the Node is ready, make sure your node server(s) listed.

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-PuppetLab/master/17-browse7.png)